Updated: Mar 3

 Status Verified/ Closed

-When an engineer made the relevant code changes, the bug is moved for verification.
-In this stage, the relevant person will verify that changes made to resolve the bug are working.
+When an engineer makes the relevant code changes, the bug is moved for verification.
+The appropriate person will verify that changes made to resolve the bug are working in this stage.

 In my teams, I have additional criteria that must be part of the verification scenario: